ginnymahant/amsutility/README.md

 4.Invoke utility in Code

+CODE SAMPLES INVOKING UTILITY

-Example for providing access to users -
+1. Example for providing access to users -

 /*-----------------------------------------------------------------------CODE--------------------------------------------------------------------------------*/
 //Define a map Key: user Id, Value : Set of Ids of records that the user needs access to